 Storage investments are mostly driven by the utilities' corporate strategy.
 In early 2022 Arizona regulators voted to maintain RPS at 15% and rejected a proposed 100% clean energy rule that would include a 5% energy storage target (ACC, 2022a).
-The vote was in response to public opposition and in an effort to avoid the incremental ratepayer cost of a renewables buildout in comparison to a future with mostly natural gas-fired generation.
+The vote was in response to public opposition to the ratepayer cost of a renewables buildout in comparison to a future with mostly natural gas-fired generation.